- » Key resources and services

 - obesity and diabetes occured at lower rates for Utopia residents than for other Indigenous people in the NT.

-In 2011 the Onemda VicHealth Koori Health Unit at the University of Melbourne commenced a further study of three of the original participating communities that seeks to investigate the social determinants of health.
+In 2011 the Onemda VicHealth Koori Health Unit at the University of Melbourne commenced a further study of three of the original participating communities that sought to investigate the social determinants of health.

-In particular the study aims to identify early markers of cardiovascular risk that may be useful in clinical screening programs, with the aim of reassessing and amending current clinical guidelines.
-This study is due for completion in 2014.
+In particular the study aimed to identify early markers of cardiovascular risk that may be useful in clinical screening programs, with the aim of reassessing and amending current clinical guidelines.

 Abstract adapted from the Lowitja Institute and the University of Melbourne